CSV Batch Parsing Workflows

 Schema Validation & Transit Edge Cases

 Real-world AFC constraints demand more than syntactic parsing.
-Revenue analysts must account for offline validator behavior, fare product downgrades, inter-agency proration rules, and tap-on/tap-off mismatches.
+Revenue analysts must account for offline validator behavior, fare-product downgrades, inter-agency proration rules, and tap-on/tap-off mismatches.
 A resilient workflow implements cryptographic checksums across parsed batches, ensuring that reprocessing a partial drop yields identical financial outcomes.
-Transit data frequently contains silent corruption: duplicate transaction IDs from network retries, negative fare values from refund reversals, and timestamps that drift due to un-synced validator clocks.
+Transit data frequently contains silent corruption: duplicate transaction IDs from network retries, negative fare values from refund reversals, and timestamps that drift because a validator’s clock desynced while it was operating offline under fallback routing strategies.

-Validation pipelines must act as the critical gatekeeper, enforcing strict column typing, rejecting malformed tap records, and flagging duplicates before they enter the revenue ledger.
+Validation must act as the critical gatekeeper — enforcing strict column typing, rejecting malformed tap records, and flagging duplicates before they enter the revenue ledger.
+The parser owns only structural and financial-sanity validation; richer, model-level enforcement of AFC event contracts belongs to the Schema Validation Pipelines that sit immediately downstream.
 The following logic demonstrates production-grade validation with timezone normalization, idempotency guards, and business-rule filtering:

 def validate_and_normalize(chunk: pd.DataFrame, seen_tx_ids: set, source_tz: str = "UTC") -> pd.DataFrame: